 - Breast milk warmers at every newborn's bedside

 - Dedicated family waiting area located directly outside the NICU

-- In-room refrigerators for mothers to store and pump breast milk
+- Bedside refrigerators to store pumped breast milk

-- Nurse's station monitors at every newborn's bedside for added safety
+- Monitors at every newborn's bedside for added safety

 - Private family resource room for reading, meditation and family conferences with physicians

-- Soft and indirect lighting to maintain a calm environment and reduce the risk of injury to newborns' eyes and brains
+- Soft and indirect lighting to promote a calm environment for healing and proper brain growth.

-- Transition rooms for parents, which include private bathrooms, to allow parents to spend the night with their newborn while preparing to go home
+- Transition room with private bathroom, to allow parents to spend the night with their newborn while preparing to go home

 Some health conditions or personal factors may make a woman's pregnancy high risk.
-The maternal-fetal specialist within our prenatal care program offers comprehensive high-risk pregnancy services.
+Our maternal-fetal medicine specialists within our prenatal care program offer comprehensive high-risk pregnancy services.

 By partnering with the expectant mother throughout her pregnancy, we can help manage any concerns and prepare for any additional care that may be required during or after labor and delivery.